Learning from the people you most admire

 Step Three: Compare, Contrast, and Focus

-Now compare your answers.
+Now compare your answers to these questions.
 What stands out as important for you?

 .

-Your answers to these questions will show you four things.
+Your answers to these three questions will show you four things.

-First, what you value and admire most in others reveals what you value most for yourself: your values and priorities.
-What you admire in others shows you the type of person you want to become.
-And seeing that more clearly can help you find a way forward that will inspire you to make it happen.
+First, what you value and admire most in others reveals what you value most in yourself.
+What you admire in others shows you your own values and priorities: the type of person you want to become.
+The more clearly you know these things, the better you will be able to find a way forward that inspires you to long to make it happen.

 Second, what you think of as flaws and weaknesses in other people shows you what you want to avoid in yourself.
-So if you write down the opposites of these flaws and weakness then that again helps to reveal the type of person you want to become.
+So if you write down the opposites of those flaws and weakness, that again helps to reveal the type of person you want to become.

-Third, comparing the accomplishments of the people you most admire deepens your understanding of the kind of outcomes you would most like to be part of creating.
+Third, when you compare the accomplishments of the people you most admire that brings you a deeper understanding of the kind of outcomes you most want to be part of creating.

-And fourth, and probably most important, your answers to these questions shows that even the people you most admire are not perfect.
-They had flaws.
-But they still achieved outcomes that you think are important.
-And if they could do it, so can youYou don’t need to wait to be perfect before you start working to create the results that matter most to you.
-You just need to be clearer about what those things are — and then inspire yourself to begin.
+And fourth, and probably most importantly, your answers to these questions show you that even the people you most admire are not perfect.
+They had or they have flaws.
+But they still managed to live their lives in ways you think are important.
+They have achieved things that matter to you.
+And if they can do it then so can youYou don’t need to wait to be perfect before you start working to create the results that matter most to you.
+You just need to be clearer about what those things are — and inspire yourself to begin.

-Knowing more clearly who you most admire and why will improve your ability to take decisions when you have little information and don’t know how things are going to turn out.
-It will inspire you a little more to choose the best way forward for you.
-And all this is yet another step toward becoming antifragile.
+Understanding more clearly who you most admire, and why, will improve your ability to take decisions based on little information and without knowing how things are going to turn out.
+Because the better you know what matters most to you, the better you can inspire yourself to choose your best way forward, no matter what is going on around you.
+This is yet another step to becoming antifragile.

-Who are the people you admire most?
+Who are the people you most admire?
 Why?
 Who could you discuss that with?

 * Open questions are questions that don’t limit or define the range of possible answers.
 Closed questions limit the possible responses.
 For example, “Was it red or green?” is a closed question.
 “What colour was it?” is a partly-open question.
 “Did it have a particular colour?” is a truly open question.